 The simplest explanation is that Biofuels are fuels made out of plant materials and other natural products.
-Like fossil fuels they are combustive and release energy after they are ignited.
+Like fossil fuels, they are combustible and release energy after they are ignited.
 The most common types of biofuels produced are ethanol and biodiesel.
-These are produced from a combination of sugarcane, cornstarch, vegetable oils and animal fat.
+These are produced from a combination of sugarcane, cornstarch, vegetable oils, and animal fat.

-It’s important to note that biofuels can be produced from all kinds of natural byproducts, all the way from bacteria to wood.
+It’s important to note that biofuels can be produced from all kinds of natural byproducts, from bacteria to wood.
 Scientists are consistently researching ways to utilize natural waste products in the form of biofuel in order to reduce our dependency on fossil fuels.
-Whilst many have become critical of biofuel’s future viability, there are strong supporters who remain optimistic.
+While many have become critical of biofuel’s future viability, there are strong supporters who remain optimistic.